chipjarred/SOToolTip/README.md

- The same is true for forwardToSuperFromSwizzle, but it had the additional problem that when making the objc_super structure, the Swift *compiler* would crash trying to assign its `receiver` member field, which translates to Swift as an Unmanaged<Any!>.
+ The same is true for forwardToSuperFromSwizzle, but it had the additional problem that when making the objc_super structure, the Swift *compiler* would crash trying to assign its `receiver` member field, which translates to Swift as an Unmanaged<AnyObject>.
 That seems to have been a problem in a @_cdecl context.

  In addition the call to objc_msgSendSuper in forwardToSuperFromSwizzle can't be done at all in Swift, because it's simply not available... at all.
 The